 - Wells Fargo

 Getting a higher credit line provides you with more borrowing power and can have a positive impact on your credit score.
-It can also have an opposite effect on your credit and finances if you ask for too much or too often and max out your credit cards.
+It can also have an opposite effect on your credit and finances if you ask for too much, or ask too often, and max out your credit cards.

 When you get access to more credit, use it responsibly and keep your credit utilization ratio in mind.
 Your budget and your credit score will thank you.